S. Korea launches jets, fires shots after North flies drones | Technology

 South Korea's public confirmation of any reconnaissance activities inside North Korea is highly unusual and likely reflects a resolve by the conservative government led by President Yoon Suk Yeol to get tough on North Korean provocations.
 North Korea could respond with more fiery rhetoric or weapons tests or other provocation, some observers say.

-North Korea has previously touted its drone program, and South Korean officials said the North has about 300 drones.
+North Korea has touted its drone programme, and South Korean officials have previously said the North had about 300 drones.
 In 2014, several suspected North Korean drones equipped with Japanese-made cameras were found south of the border.
 Experts said they were low-tech but could be considered a potential security threat.

 Earlier this month, North Korea claimed to have performed major tests needed to acquire its first spy satellite and a more mobile intercontinental ballistic missile capable of reaching the U.S. mainland.
 They were among high-tech weapons systems that North Korean leader Kim Jong Un has vowed to introduce along with multi-warheads, underwater-launched nuclear missiles, nuclear-powered submarines and hypersonic missiles.